-Justin Maroni and Seth Sanders, both third-year law students, and Henry Lay, a second-year student won the Chicago regional of the Duberstein Bankruptcy Moot Court tournament on February 15.
-Maroni and Sanders were the team’s oralists and Lay assisted with brief writing.
+Justin Maroni and Seth Sanders, both third-year Notre Dame Law students, and Henry Lay, a second-year student, won the Chicago regional of the Duberstein Bankruptcy Moot Court Competition on February 15.
+Maroni and Sanders were the team’s oralists, and Lay assisted with brief writing.

-The team completed virtually in four rounds against teams from Chicago Kent, University of Illinois, and the University of Wisconsin before being declared the winners.
+The team completed virtually in four rounds against teams from Chicago-Kent College of Law, the University of Illinois, and the University of Wisconsin before being declared the winners.
 They move on to the national competition on February 27.

 The case problem involved two issues: the applicability of the automatic stay and the apparent conflict between the Federal Arbitration Act and the bankruptcy code.

-Adjunct law professor Mark Telloyan who coaches and advises the team said, “Oralists Seth Sanders and Justin Maroni were indefatigable.
+Adjunct Professor of Law Mark Telloyan, who coaches and advises the team, said, “Oralists Seth Sanders and Justin Maroni were indefatigable.
 Both improved each round and they were amazingly fluent in answering hard questions from renowned jurists like Eugene Wedoff.
 It was fun to observe the competition and I’m eager to see how they do at nationals."

-Notre Dame Law School was a semi-finalist at the competition last year, and this is the second time in three years that Notre Dame has won the regional round of the tournament.
+Notre Dame Law School was a semi-finalist at the competition last year.
+This is the second time in three years that Notre Dame has won the regional round of the tournament.